 Check out this salmon spawning video by Kelly Keenan taken in Judd Creek this year.

-Most downstream point on record for coho spawning was recorded on Oct.30 on the protected Scott’s property just upstream of Judd Creek estuary.
+On October 30th, Bianca recorded the farthest downstream record of coho spawning in Judd (on the protected Scott’s property just upstream of Judd Creek estuary).
 Video spawning salmon in lower Judd Creek by Bianca Perla.

 Click on the photo below to see more photos and videos in a regularly updated album from our Salmonwatchers in the field!